dkpowell1/progressforms/README.md

     </div>

 ### Demo
 To see a styled example of the page, clone this project and open up index.html in the browser.
-Or you can demo it [here](https://cdn.rawgit.com/anthony-benavente/progressforms/master/index.html).

 ### Contributors
   1. Anthony Benavente